arwyn6969/asi-bill-of-rights/docs/CITATIONS.md

 This document provides verified citations and source references for the ASI Bill of Rights charter and related materials.

+## Citation Update Policy

+Citations are verified as of November 2025.
+Some citations may contain placeholders (marked with "..." or explicit notes) where final regulation numbers or URLs are not yet available.
+These will be updated as official sources are published.

+**Last Full Verification**: November 2025
+**Next Scheduled Review**: Q1 2026

+If you identify an outdated citation or can provide a verified URL for a placeholder, please:
+1. Verify the source is authoritative
+2. Check the URL is accessible
+3. Submit via contribution process (see CONTRIBUTING.md)

 ## Charter Framework Sources

 ### EU AI Act
 - **Reference**: Regulation (EU) 2024/... on Artificial Intelligence
 - **URL**: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R...
+- **Status**: ⚠️ **PLACEHOLDER** - Final regulation number not yet published.
+This citation will be updated when the official regulation number is available in the EU Official Journal.
+- **Alternative Source**: See [EUR-Lex AI Act page](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32021R0106) for the current published version
 - **Last Verified**: November 2025
 - **Relevance**: Risk tiers, transparency requirements, oversight mechanisms